-Number of employers with a travel plan Competitiveness of non-private modes Number of schools with a travel

-• plan
+Competitiveness of non-private Number of schools with a travel modes plan Generally public transport is observed to be less competitive than the private car across the region, with the exception of some of the routes that have a rail line - notably Inverness-Perth and Inverness-Elgin, when rail is 14% and 30% quicker than journeys by car.
+For Elgin to Aberdeen average public transport and car times are about the same.
 Not collected.
-Generally public transport is Not collected.

-observed to be less competitive

-than the private car across the

-region, with the exception of

-some of the routes that have a

-rail line - notably Inverness-

-Perth and Inverness-Elgin, when

-rail is 14% and 30% quicker than

-journeys by car.
-For Elgin to

-Aberdeen average public

-transport and car times are

-about the same.

-On the other 9 (out of 12)

-routes public transport is slower

-than car, with the largest
+Generally public transport is observed to be less competitive than the private car across the region, with the exception of some of the routes that have a rail line - notably Inverness-Perth and Inverness-Elgin, when rail is 14% and 30% quicker than journeys by car.
+For Elgin to Aberdeen average public transport and car times are routes public transport is slower than car, with the largest differences seen for Inverness-Thurso (50%), Inverness-Wick (43%) and Portree-Glasgow (38%).
+The competitiveness on these three worst-performing routes has also got worse in all cases in 2015 compared to the same analysis undertaken in 2014.